No Good Men Among the Living: America, the Taliban, and the War Through Afghan Eyes by Anand Gopal

 Michael Chabon is the author of several books, including The Mysteries of Pittsburgh, Wonder Boys, The Amazing Adventures of Cavalier and Klay, The Yiddish Policeman’s Union, Manhood for Amateurs: The Pleasures and Regrets of a Husband, Father, and Son and most recently, Telegraph Avenue.

-Jerome Groopman is the Recanati Professor of Medicine at Harvard Medical School, Chief of Experimental Medicine at the Beth Israel Deaconess Medical Center, and a staff writer at The New Yorker.
+Jerome Groopman iis the Recanati Professor of Medicine at Harvard Medical School, Chief of Experimental Medicine at the Beth Israel Deaconess Medical Center, and a staff writer at The New Yorker.
 He is the coauthor, with Pamela Hartzband, of Your Medical Mind: How to Decide What Is Right for You.
+(December 2017)

 Robert G. Kaiser is a former Managing Editor and Associate Editor at The Washington Post.
 His most recent book is Act of Congress: How America’s Essential Institution Works, and How It Doesn’t.
 (November 2016)